 3. If you feel like there is no choice for you but to spy, you will get hurt regardless of your findings.
 Finally seeing what you have been looking for is very painful.
 So is seeing nothing, because it fuels your suspicions and makes you want to continue and take even more radical steps like stalking your partner in his/her way to work or elsewhere.

 4. There is a common misconception that spying calms down.
 It does not!
 Vice versa, it makes things worse.
 Spying results from a feeling of doubt and insecurity, and the further you go, the more painful it gets.
 Instead, it is advisable to take a break and think about what has triggered doubts and maybe try self-improvement and make yourself more attractive for your significant other!

 5. Even if you do eventually find incriminating truth, what you have done (the spying) makes you as deceitful as your partner is.
-Spying is no less dishonest an activity than cheating.
+Spying is no less shameful than dishonesty.

 6. This one is pretty simple: when deciding whether or not to look through someone else’s messages, ask yourself – would you like to have your SMS, ICQ, Skype, Instagram, etc. messages read by someone?
 Probably, not!

 7. Spying is extremely addictive!
 Once you start, it carries you away and you can hardly stop.
 In case you eventually find something, you will want more.
 If you don’t, you will keep trying until you ‘succeed’.
 Either way, this will not end well for your relationship!

 8. If you realize that spying is the only solution, you have to admit that you do not trust your partner any more.
 Trust is a foundation for a healthy and lasting relationship.
 Logically, once the foundation collapses, so does the structure resting on it.

 9. One day, he/she will find out that you have spied on him/her.
 This is going to be one of your worst experiences in life.
 After that, your relation will never be the same!